north2arctic/north2arctic.github.io/_posts/2021-08-23-mighty-copper-river.md

 <figure>
     <img src="/assets/images/08-23/bridge.jpg">
     <figcaption>
-New York or Alaska?
+New York City or Alaska?
 The last span off the bridge fell during the 1964 earthquake and when it was raised back it was left out of alignment.
     </figcaption>
 </figure>